How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 2-inch Deep No-Holed Trays:

-Fill leaving 1-2 inches from the top, or create a 1-inch layer.
+Fill leaving 1 to 2 inches from the top, or create a 1-inch layer.
 Follow the same seeding approach as above.

 Step 2: Prepare the Medium